 DON'T ask for details.

-You don't need to know details of the assault.
-Your friend will take the lead on whether he or she wants to get into the details.
+You don't need to know the "who, what, when, where, how and why" of the assault.
+Your friend will take the lead on whether he or she wants to "get into the details."

 DO use phrases such as: